 The Lower and Upper Montessori Elementary classes offer students wide-ranging lessons that inspire a love and excitement for learning and encourages independent exploration.
 Teachers and Assistants in each classroom carefully and beautifully orchestrate student’s optimal achievement through independent, small and large group learning opportunities.
-Nothing will be done for students that they can do themselves.

 Our Montessori materials facilitate learning in a hierarchy from simple to complex and concrete to abstract.
 Cultural Studies are taught with Science and Social Studies as interdisciplinary subjects.
 Earth science, physical science, astronomy, geography, biology, and history are intricately interwoven.
 Music and Art activities are incorporated regularly into the curriculum.